 You will not need much kitchenware as you will be living with a family who will likely have all the necessary kitchen equipment already.
 It is best to see what your living situation will be before buying or bringing anything.
 If needed, you can buy pots, pans, and basic kitchen utensils in Belmopan.
 If needed, you can have high-quality kitchen knives or other specialty items shipped to you later.

-- Small gifts for host family and friends (not required); knickknacks for the house; pictures, books, or calendars of American scenes; souvenirs from your area; hard candies that will not melt or spoil; photos to give away
+- Small gifts for host family and friends (not required); small household items; pictures, books, or calendars of American scenes; souvenirs from your area; hard candies that will not melt or spoil; photos to give away

 - Water-resistant wristwatch